Fidelxyz/DXCam-CPP/README.md

 ### Screen Capture

-To start a screen capture, simply use `.start`: the capture will be started in a separated thread, default at 60Hz.
-Use `.stop` to stop the capture.
+To start a screen capture, simply call `.start`: the capture will be started in a separated thread, default at 60Hz.
+Call `.stop` to stop the capture.

 ```cpp
 camera.start();